Black Friday Code: DIGEST35

 Gastrin and pepsinogen levels can give clues about the health of your stomach lining.

 Even though parietal cell antibody tests are popular in functional medicine, they aren’t reliable on their own.
-These antibodies can also appear in other autoimmune conditions, particularly autoimmune thyroid disease 8
+These antibodies can also appear in other autoimmune conditions, including autoimmune thyroid disease and celiac disease 8

 Gastric endoscopy involves inserting a thin tube with a camera into the stomach to examine the lining.
 This endoscopic surveillance can detect early-stage cell abnormalities.